Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 This is because they’re too old for the USB standard to support power delivery.

+If it’s a large-capacity unit, it needs the additional power to run it.
 So, if the power supply is damaged, then your hard drive won’t turn on.

 Just like the USB cables, make sure there isn’t any damage to the cables or the power supply port.

+Also, check if the wall outlet is working properly.
 If the power cable is damaged, you’ll need to get a replacement.

 In some cases, the other devices you have at home might use a similar power cable, so try it out to confirm that the older cable is damaged.